 All investments are subject to a thorough three-prong investment approval process which covers investment, operational and legal due diligence before any investment is made.
 This process is quite involved.
 For example, we will typically run background checks on all key employees and the company itself using a specialist background checking agency.
 We will also instruct our lawyers, often with the assistance of external legal counsel, to review all legal documentation and negotiate terms and protections that we are comfortable with before investing.

 An important consideration when making an investment in alternative assets is to ensure the structure of the investment vehicle matches the time horizon of the investment and the characteristics of the asset class.
 Many of our investments are long duration in nature, so it is important to have the flexibility to hold investments to maturity and not be forced to sell at the wrong time.
-It is also important to be able to deploy capital in areas which offer an attractive long-term upside but may experience near term volatility e.g. stressed corporate credit after the global financial crisis or energy related opportunities after an oil price fall.
-Prudential look to be opportunistic and take advantage of the long duration of our investments, and to pick up the illiquidity premium (the spread to liquid assets) which in our opinion has increased post the GFC.
+It is also important to be able to deploy capital in areas which offer an attractive longterm upside but may experience near term volatility e.g. stressed corporate credit after the global financial crisis or energy related opportunities after an oil price fall.
+We look to be opportunistic and take advantage of the long duration of our investments, and to pick up the illiquidity premium (the spread to liquid assets) which in our opinion has increased post the GFC.

 What are the risks involved in investing in alternative asset classes?

 There are a couple of key considerations when investing in alternatives.
 First, you must understand the opportunity you are investing in and be properly resourced to due diligence all the investment and non-investment risks.
 Second, you have to have the duration of capital to match the less liquid nature of these investments, you do not want to be a forced seller.
 Finally you need to have the size and scope of mandate to take advantage of some of the larger opportunities and negotiate appropriate terms and protections.

 What sort of diversification benefits do alternatives provide to a portfolio?